-- Statement of Purpose: This is your opportunity to introduce yourself and describe why you are pursuing doctoral study in occupational therapy.
+Statement of Purpose: This is your opportunity to introduce yourself and describe why you are pursuing doctoral study in occupational therapy.
 Your statement should be two to three double-spaced pages.

-- Current resume/CV: Include any relevant work experience, and make sure all details are up to date.
+Current resume/CV: Include any relevant work experience, and make sure all details are up to date.

-- Three letters of recommendation: These letters should come from colleagues who have worked with you directly and can speak to your academic qualifications and professional strengths related to occupational therapy.
+Three letters of recommendation: These letters should come from colleagues who have worked with you directly and can speak to your academic qualifications and professional strengths related to occupational therapy.

-- GRE scores: Your official GRE score report must be sent electronically to NYU Steinhardt from the Educational Testing Service (ETS) using ETS code 7865.
+If you do need to submit these scores, your official GRE score report must be sent electronically to NYU Steinhardt from the Educational Testing Service (ETS) using ETS code 7865.

-- English proficiency exam and TOEFL, IELTS, and PTE scores: These scores are required only if your native language is not English and you did not receive the equivalent of a four-year US undergraduate or graduate degree in which the main level of instruction was English.
+English proficiency exam and TOEFL, IELTS, and PTE scores: These scores are required only if your native language is not English and you did not receive the equivalent of a four-year US undergraduate or graduate degree in which the main level of instruction was English.
 OT@NYU's ETS code for TOEFL scores is B498.
 The English proficiency exam is administered online by NYU's School of Professional Studies.

-- Application fee: A $75 application fee is required upon submission of your application and can be paid using any major credit card.
+Application fee: A $75 application fee is required upon submission of your application and can be paid using any major credit card.
 If you submit your application by the priority deadline, the application fee will be reduced to $45.